 - Consider the competition.
 Research your competitors regularly.
 Find out who's offering similar products and services and the prices charged.
 Check websites, talk to suppliers - even invest time in mystery shopper surveys.
-This enables you to assess if your prices are right for the market and if your products are being merchandised effectively to maximise sales.
+This enables you to assess whether your prices are right for the market and if your products are being merchandised effectively to maximise sales.

 - Make a loss.
 Well, not exactly.
-A "loss leader" - a product not in itself profitable, but which draws customers - is a well established competitive pricing tactic.
+A "loss leader" - a product not in itself profitable, but which draws customers - is a well-established competitive pricing tactic.
 Increased sales of pricier offerings effectively offset the loss.

 - Be unique.
 Don't lose sight of what makes your offering special.
 There may be many different muesli brands out there, but if customers like your particular recipe, chances are they'll pay a little more to keep enjoying it.

 - Don't discount discounts.
 It's a risky strategy but worth it if you want to generate a buzz by encouraging large orders - especially for products or services new to market.
-Don't throw in too many incentives; you'll only eat into your profit and risk betraying a lack of faith in the original proposition.
+Don't throw in too many incentives though you'll only eat into your profit and risk betraying a lack of faith in the original proposition.

 - Location, location, location.
 Vary prices in the different places where your products are available.
 You might, for example, be able to offer the same product more cheaply through your website than in a shop, as there are fewer overheads.